 THE SECRET SECOND RESTAURANT

 Hidden downstairs behind one of those fake shopfronts (which will appear closed to the average punter) you’ll find Kebab Queen.
 This is their chef’s table concept.
 It’s been three years in the making, and is designed to challenge preconceptions about both kebabs and chef’s tables.
-It’s set to open later this year, and when it does, the only way in will be via a secret entrance – once inside you’ll be able to get a 6-course, drinks-paired tasting menu prepped by the head chef right on front of you.
+Once inside you’ll be able to get a 6-course tasting menu prepped by the head chef right on front of you, and served onto the counter itself.
 And yes, he was a former sous chef at Le Gavroche, too.

 They’ll Roux the day they let him go.

-NOTE: Maison Bab is open now – you can find out more and book HERE.
-Kebab Queen is set to open later this year – we’ll be back with the full scoop when it does.
+NOTE: Maison Bab is open now – you can find out more and book HERE, or read more about Kebab Queen here.

 Maison Bab | Mercer’s Walk, WC2H 9QE